New Jersey Air Brakes Practice Test

 Question: 1 / 400

-Only when the brakes are being applied
+The "wig-wag" test, which measures pressure loss when the brakes are applied

 Get further explanation with Examzify DeepDiveBeta